Danish Bombshell Josephine Skriver Wears Just A Robe In Sizzling New Instagram Pic

 The photo showed the Victoria’s Secret model wearing a full face of makeup, and her hair was pulled back in a high ponytail.
-Her locks were slightly wavy, and fell down her left shoulder.
+Her locks were slightly wavy and fell down her left shoulder.

 Meanwhile, the model didn’t wear much else, as she sported a white robe.
 However, the robe was falling down her upper arms, as she bared her shoulders and gave fans a peek of her cleavage.